 - Worst Resolution.
 Depends upon whether we're measuring absolute resolution of a capture or theoretical resolution, plus what our output choice is.
 Technically most people are talking about sharpness or acuity, not actual resolution, when they use the term "resolution.”
 Some are even just counting pixels.
 I’d tend to give all the cameras a pass on this category for most normal uses.
 It's really only if you're going to print big that resolution is a big issue, in which case avoid any of the cameras that can’t give you a minimum of 16mp.

 - Worst Video.
 The Leica M9, which has none ;~).
 Leica did update the M to include video, but you can still buy a M9 variation without it.
 Still, a number of cameras don't have a great deal of flexibility in their video features.
 Thus, you have to make sure that the camera you choose can actually perform the video format choice you desire.

 - Worst JPEGs.
 I’d tend to say the Leica M's, surprisingly.
 Everyone else has flexible enough controls that I'm pretty sure you can find some setting that'll produce what you want.

 - Worst Lenses.
-As time passed, I had to change my answer here: pretty much everyone is now making good to excellent lenses, though Sony still probably has more weaker zooms in its lineup than the rest of the players in their APS offerings.
+As time passed, I had to change my answer here: pretty much everyone is now making good to excellent lenses, though Sony in their APS offerings till probably has more weaker zooms in its lineup than the rest of the players.
 The real issue here is quantity of lenses. m4/3 wins hands down, while everyone else is still playing catch up.